-In comparison to many states within its range, C. horridus continues to persist in relatively large population densities across some regions of Pennsylvania, though some of these populations are disjunct and peripheral populations appear to be declining (PFBC unpublished data).
+In comparison to many states within its range, C. horridus continues to persist in relatively large population densities across some regions of Pennsylvania, though these populations are highly disjunct.
 Consequently, Pennsylvania may function as a stronghold for the continued survival of this species (Reinert 2005).